A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 “Wouldn’t it be more strategic to fight the Bat within the cave?”
 The Fanged Knight suggests.

-“If you brave Knights are willing to go in there, perhaps,” Radlef says.
+“If you brave Knights are willing to go in there, then perhaps,” Radlef says.
 “I won’t stand in the way of your Glory.”

-The Fanged Knight lifts the ancient scroll from his pocket and reads it for the first time.
-His face goes pale: it tells of the Pigeon Knight’s demise, in a cave.
-The Pigeon Knight looks at his feet; he looks at the cave.
+The Fanged Knight lifts the ancient scroll from his pocket cracks the brittle wax.
+His face goes pale as he reads it.
+It tells of the Pigeon Knight’s demise, in a cave.

 “So be it,” he says, “the sky is for the feathered.”

 As the Company dismounts and climbs into the cave, the Ring Knight stands in the entrance and draws a circle with white chalk.
-“This will keep the Bat from escaping,” she tells the others.

 “Kill it!”